 Group support has been a cornerstone of TPAN since the agency's founding in 1987.
 Joining a community of those who understand and support you can help you live a healthier, happier life.

-All groups are free and meet regularly on-site at TPAN's office.
-Unless otherwise noted, groups require a simple registration or in-take form.
+All groups are free.
+Unless otherwise noted, active groups require a simple registration or in-take form.

 HOPE (Healthy Outcomes through Prevention and Education)